poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.11.0_to_1.1.12.0.md

 will result in a view of all published packages in our [public online repository](repo_overview).

-You can also list groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with `--groups` and `--individuals` instead of `--packages`.
+You can also list groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first column of a PLINK `.fam` file), and individuals with `--groups` and `--individuals` instead of `--packages`.

 The `--individuals` flag provides a way to immediately access information from the `.janno` files on the command line.
 This works with the `-j`/`--jannoColumn` option.
-For example adding `-j Country -j Date_C14_Uncal_BP` to the commands above will add the `Country` and the `Date_C14_Uncal_BP` columns to the respective output tables.
+For example adding `--jannoColum Country --jannoColumn Date_C14_Uncal_BP` to the commands above will add the `Country` and the `Date_C14_Uncal_BP` columns to the respective output tables.

 Note that if you want a less fancy table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the neat table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.